Partnerships for Innovation: Accelerating Innovation Research- Technology Transfer (PFI:AIR-TT)

 - The merit of the research plan to translate the existing research discovery to proof-of-concept, prototype or scale-up.

-- The demonstrated understanding of the technology barrier(s) or knowledge gap(s) and how the proof-of-concept, prototype or scale-up has the potential to fill that gap(s).
+- The demonstrated understanding of the technology barrier(s) or knowledge gap(s) and how the proof-of-concept, prototype or scale-up has the potential to overcome that gap(s).

 - The suitability of the proposed team to successfully complete the project.